Lip balm: Overview

-The primary purpose of lip balm is to provide an occlusive layer on the lip surface to seal moisture in lips and protect them from external exposure.
+The primary purpose of lip balm is to provide an occlusive layer on the lip surface, sealing in moisture and protecting the lips from external exposure.
 Dry air, cold temperatures, and wind all have a drying effect on skin by drawing moisture away from the body.
 Lips are particularly vulnerable because the skin is so thin, and thus they are often the first to present signs of dryness.
 Occlusive materials like waxes and petroleum jelly prevent moisture loss and maintain lip comfort while flavorings, colorants, sunscreens, and various medicaments can provide additional, specific benefits.
-Lip balms are produced from bee wax and natural candelilla and carnauba waxes.
+Common ingredients in lip balms include beeswax, candelilla wax, and carnauba wax, which help create a protective barrier.

 Lip balm can be applied by a finger to the lips, or in a lipstick-style tube from which it can be applied directly.

 In 2022, the global lip balm market was valued at US$732.76 mln.
 The market is predicted to grow at a rate of 9.28% within the next five years and is likely to reach US$1247.74 mln by 2027.

-Types of lip balms

-The lip balms are divided into different types by their ingredients: